jguamie/system-design/notes/bigtable.md

 1. The first level is the Root tablet.
 The Root tablet location is stored in a Chubby file.
 The Root tablet contains mappings of all the User tablets to their respective METADATA tablet.
 The Root tablet is never split to maintain the three-level hierarchy.
 2. The second level consists of the METADATA tablets.
 Each METADATA tablet contains the location of a set of User tablets.
 Each User tablet location is stored under a row key and contains the tablet's table identifier and its end row.
 The metadata contains the list of SSTables that make up a tablet.
 Each METADATA row stores about 1 KB in memory.
 Each METADATA tablet has a max size of 128 MB.
 3. The third level consists of all the User tablets.
 To locate tablets, clients require three network round-trips, including one read from Chubby.
 The client library caches tablet locations.
+### Tablet Assignment
+The master will detect when a tablet server is no longer serving its tablets.
+Upon detection, the master will reassign those tablets immediately.

+When a new master starts up, it executes the following steps:
+1. The master acquires a unique master lock from Chubby to ensure a single active master.
+1. The master scans the servers directory in Chubby to find the live tablet servers.
+1. The master requests each tablet server to report on which tablets are assigned to it.
+1. The master scans the METADATA tablets to learn of the sets of tablets.
+When the master encounters tablets that are not assigned to a live tablet server, the master will assign it accordingly.
 ## Transactions
 Bigtable will only support single-row [transactions](https://github.com/jguamie/system-design/blob/master/notes/transactions.md).
 Bigtable does not support general transactions across a range of row keys.
 ## Applications